camunda/camunda-docs/optimize/components/userguide/combined-process-reports.md

 <span class="badge badge--platform">Camunda 7 only</span>

 Occasionally, it is necessary to compare multiple reports or visualize them together in one diagram.
 This can be achieved by creating a special type of report called a combined process report.
-To create a new combined process report, visit the homepage and click **Create New > New Report > Combined Process Report**.
+To create a new combined process report, visit the **Collections** page and click **Create New > New Report > Combined Process Report**.

 ![Creating a Combined process report](./img/combined-report-create.png)